 4. Reusable cutlery and straws

 Cutlery is something we use on a daily basis, yet many people (us included!) have never really thought about packing reusable cutlery to use out and about.
-Packing your own set of cutlery is such a simple step that can help remove the need for yet another unnecessary, single-use plastic product.
+Packing your own set of cutlery is such a simple step that can eliminate the need for another single-use plastic product.

 And of course the humble straw.
-We’re loving seeing more and more cafes, bars and restaurants swapping to paper or reusable straws but why not make it a habit to take your own?
+We love seeing more and more cafes, bars and restaurants swapping to paper or reusable straws but why not make it a habit to take your own?
+Many reusable cutlery sets have a stainless steel, glass, silicone or bamboo straw included.
+Drinks, anyone?!

 Shop reusable cutlery and straws here